heathermcd12/portfolio/README.md

 # Heather Lynn

-###*Unruly haired creative*
+###Dreamer & Doer*

+I love the world of design and have become emersed in motion, illustration and branding.
+I have to be hands on with all projects.

+##The funnest facts ever:

--I love black and white, colour can sometimes overwhlem an image
+-I love black and white, colour can sometimes overwhelm the overall design -I have unruly, curly hair that has a life of its own.